Top Ultimate Trips in France, Excluding Paris

-When you travel to France, you probably will visit Paris.
+When you travel to France, you probably will visit Paris (because there are so many amazing things to do in Paris).
 You should see more!

 Paris is undoubtedly an extremely picturesque city and has lots to offer to someone who wishes to explore it.

 But what if you have been all around in Paris and are wondering what’s left to see now?
-Worry not!
+Worry not – try a few other trips in France.

 As the French countryside is steeped in natural beauty with a variety of stunning landscapes to choose from.